mwong770/Clicky-Game/README.md

 # Clicky-Game

-A card game that challenges your memory as you try to click 12 Pokemon cards, without clicking the same card twice.
+A React card game that challenges your memory as you try to click 12 Pokemon cards, without clicking the same card twice.

 [Check Out Clicky-Game](https://mwong770.github.io/Clicky-Game/)